hageyahhoo/Agile2020/Agile2020.md

 ⭐️Submission Systemの入力にも活用可能
 Through these series of activities, we learned three new ideas.

-At first, Agile methodologies worked for starting up new roles and teams.
+⭐️Establish set role by attracting decision-makers and colleagues At first, Agile methodologies worked for starting up new roles and teams.
 Product Discovery, Iterative and Incremental Consensus, and showing results iteratively attracted colleagues and decision-makers.
 It helped SET team's starting up a lot.

-Second, working closely with product development teams was very effective for improving processes and achieving missions.
+⭐️Innovate solutions and processes by experiencing hardships together Second, working closely with product development teams was very effective for improving processes and achieving missions.
 Just providing guidelines and references to product development teams didn't work.
 Showing working examples enriched communication.
 Technical excellence was a necessary piece to provide examples and solutions properly.
 We utilized technology as a communication driver, however, only technology was not enough.
 We should leverage communication with both technical excellence and Agile methodologies.

-Third, it was necessary to change our responsibilities continuously.
+⭐️Transform the organization with built-in experiments and learnings Third, it was necessary to change our responsibilities continuously.
 We have been changing and expanding our responsibilities from Test Automation, engineering management improvement, innovations, to Transformational Leaders.
 These actions are for contributing to our business based on continuous experiments.

 We SET team have been finding and solving problems gradually and extensively by combining technical excellence and Agile methodologies, and adjusting our responsibilities for our business.